2025–26 Scottish League Cup: Media coverage

-The domestic broadcasting rights for the competition are held exclusively by Premier Sports, who will broadcast between 12 and 16 live matches per season, as well as highlights.
+The domestic broadcasting rights for the competition were held exclusively by Premier Sports, who broadcast between 12 and 16 live matches per season, as well as highlights.
 Premier Sports further announced they would stream up to 25 additional games from the group stage on their website.
-The broadcaster will also broadcast all games live from the second round onwards, either streamed or televised, subject to blackout rules.
+The broadcaster also broadcast all games live from the second round onwards, either streamed or televised, subject to blackout rules.

-The following matches will be broadcast live:
+The following matches were broadcast live: